-KRA Objective Number Objective Action Other WGs Involved TCS Responsibility Expected Quarter Completed Other Organizations Involved Success Indicators Funding Required Funding Sources Status YES/NO workshop in Guangzhou in the end of 2024 KRA 3 KRA 6 5 Impact Assessment of Climate Change on Water Resource Variability in TC Members Application of RCCC- WBM model at selected pilot catchments See above (a) First(b) Second(c) Third(d) Fourth DID, Malaysia MHD, Laos (a-b) help TC Members with capacity building of climate impact assessment on water resources and provide policy report (c) training workshops in 2-3Members (d) summarize all works of AOP5 and share knowledge 5000 NHRI, DID, MHD, RID.
-On-going On-going On-going KRA 1 KRA 2 KRA 3 KRA 4 KRA 5 6 Flood Risk Mapping with Ground/Satellite Observation Data To collect necessary data at the target river basin See above (a) First(b) Second(c) Third(d) Fourth RID, Thailand; MOWRAM, Cambodia (a-b) determination of target river basin(s), (a-c) consideration of the methods, (a-d) data collection and other preparatory works at the target river basin(s).
-MLIT Yes On-going On-going KRA 1 KRA 2 KRA 3 KRA 4 KRA 5 7 Flood resilience enhancement through Platform on Water Resilience and Disasters To conduct training and launch the Platform in Thailand WGM WGDRR See above (a) First(b) Second(c) Third(d) Fourth PAGASA, Philippines; RID & TMD, Thailand (b) Improve the prototyping of the OSS-SR in Davao City, Philippines (c) Deploy the OSS-SR to Digos City, in the Philippines and Thailand (d) Training on flood resilience based on the OSS-SR ICHARM Ongoing Ongoing Ongoing KRA 1 KRA 2 KRA 3 KRA 4 KRA5 8 Training Course on Hydrological Monitoring and Flood Management for Developing Countries Enhancement of capacity building of TC Members on flood monitoring and forecasting See above (a) First (b) Second (c) Third (d) Fourth NHSs of all Members (a·d) to compile the training materials as TC publications; (c·d) A two-week training course face- to-face in October/November 7000 NIHWA On-going On-going KRA1 KRA3 KRA4 KRA5 9 SSOP-III See above (a) First(b) Second(c) Third(d) Fourth AWG WGM WGDRR (a-b) re-writing the proposal;(c-d) submit the re-wrote proposal to ESCAP for approval ESCAP On-going
+KRA 3 KRA 6 5 Impact Assessment of Climate Change on Water Resource Variability in TC Members Application of RCCC- WBM model at selected pilot catchments See above (a) First (b) Second (c) Third (d) Fourth (a-b) help TC Members with capacity building of climate impact assessment on water resources and provide policy report (c) training workshops in 2-3Members (d) summarize all works of AOP5 and share knowledge 5000 NHRI, DID, MHD, RID.
+On-going No On-going KRA 1 KRA 2 KRA 3 KRA 4 KRA 5 6 Flood Risk Mapping with Ground/Satellite Observation Data To collect necessary data at the target river basin See above (a) First(b) Second(c) Third(d) Fourth RID, Thailand; MOWRAM, Cambodia (a-b) determination of target river basin(s), (a-c) consideration of the methods, (a-d) data collection and other preparatory works at the target river basin(s).
+MLIT Yes On-going On-going KRA 1 KRA 2 KRA 3 KRA 4 KRA 5 7 Flood resilience enhancement through Platform on Water Resilience and Disasters To conduct training and launch the Platform in Thailand WGM WGDRR See above (a) First(b) Second(c) Third(d) Fourth PAGASA, Philippines; RID & TMD, Thailand (b) Improve the prototyping of the OSS- SR in Davao City, Philippines (c) Deploy the OSS-SR to Digos City, in the Philippines and Thailand (d) Training on flood resilience based on the OSS-SR ICHARM Ongoing Ongoing Ongoing KRA 1 KRA 2 KRA 3 KRA 4 KRA5 8 Training Course on Hydrological Monitoring and Flood Management for Developing Countries Enhancement of capacity building of TC Members on flood monitoring and forecasting See above (a) First (b) Second (c) Third (d) Fourth NHSs of all Members (a-d) to compile the training materials as TC publications; (c-d) A two-week training course face- to-face in October/November 7000 NIHWA On-going YES KRA1 KRA3 KRA4 KRA5 9 SSOP-III See above (a) First(b) Second(c) Third(d) Fourth AWG WGM WGDRR (a-b) re-writing the proposal; (c-d) submit the re-wrote proposal to ESCAP for approval ESCAP On-going